jtdaugherty/brick/docs/index.rst

 * Change the attributes at runtime, letting us or the user change the attributes of any element of the application arbitrarily without aforcing nyone to build special machinery to make this configurable;
-* Load saved attribute maps from disk, giving us serializable attribute configurations more or less for free;
+* Write routines to load saved attribute maps from disk;
 * Provide modular attribute behavior for third-party components, where we would not want to have to recompile third-party code just to change attributes, and where we would not want to have to pass in attribute